samkreter/DSA-Workshop/README.md

 ## Deploy Everything to Kubernetes Cluster

-1. Back in Cloud Shell, either clone the repo again or upload the deploy/Kubernetes folder.
-Either drag and drop the folder onto the screen or click the upload button.
+1. Back in Cloud Shell, either clone the repo again or upload the two .yaml files in the deploy/Kubernetes folder (grafana-deployment.yaml and influxdb-deployment.yaml).
+To upload either drag and drop the folder onto the screen or click the upload button.

 2. Once inside the Kubernetes folder in Cloud Shell, first we are going to deploy the grafana dashboard bacuse sometimes it take Azure some time to give us a public IP address.